xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Summary

-My research centers around online decision-making and mechasnim design for networked systems.
+I study the interplay between online decision-making and mechasnim design for networked systems.

 `In more detail`: my research focuses both on developing analytical techniques in online algorithms, mechanism design, and machine learning, and applying these techniques to  application domains such as cloud computing, computer networking, and energy systems.